 In addition, prisoners on discharge from prison will also be entitled to help in setting up home only, providing they meet the other criteria and accept the support which is offered.

-- National Insurance Number
+- National Insurance number

-- Identity, benefits, other income and capital
+- Identity, benefits, other income and capital (bank statements)

-- Proof of the crisis
+- proof of the emergency/crisis

 What you can do if you don't agree with our decision

-- You do not fall into a vulnerable group
+- you do not fall into a vulnerable group

-- You fail to accept the support which is being offered to you.
+- you fail to accept the support which is being offered to you.

-The decision is final and binding although any complaints regarding the way the application process has been dealt with should be made in writing to Cheshire West and Chester’s corporate complaints team.
+The decision is final and binding although any complaints regarding the way the application process has been dealt with should be made in writing to Cheshire West and Chester’s corporate complaints team:

-Customer Relations Team, Cheshire West and Chester Council, 4 Civic Way, Ellesmere Port, CH65 0BE
+Cheshire West and Chester Council,